dead-claudia/thallium/docs/api/thallium.md

 t.test("1 should equal 1").equal(1, 1)
 ```

 It is perfectly safe to add new properties and modify existing ones on the new instance, as none of the changes escape to the outer context.
-Do note that the assertions' tests and [`reflect.do` callbacks](./reflect.md#do.md) are run when the test itself is being run, not when you define the test.
+Do note that the assertions' tests and [`reflect.try` callbacks](./reflect.md#try) are run when the test itself is being run, not when you define the test.

 You can skip inline tests with `t.testSkip("name")`, which is identical except the test is reported as skipped instead.